6 essential change management tools for 2022

 Say that a company has floundering returns and decides to reinvent itself with a brand-new focus.
 In doing so, their salespeople will have to sell completely new products.
 They’ll also need to learn how to use tablets and a new software program so they can pitch to clients on the go.

-It’s a steep challenge that can go south without the proper plan and tools in place.
-The organization needs to fully support its employees as they go about redefining their roles and what it means to work for the company.
 To help, they use software to aid with employee engagement and training.
-They use the program to track changes and see which department needs help — such as a particular team struggling to grasp the selling points of the new product.
+They use the program to track changes and see which department needs help—such as a particular team struggling to grasp the selling points of the new product.

-The 6 Best Change Management Tools for 2022
+The 6 best change management tools for 2022

 By now, you should understand why tools are necessary for the change management process.
 Like anything else, not all change management software is created equal.
 That’s why you’ll want to use these criteria when evaluating a new tool: